gerassimos/kgs/exercises/K_S2_First_kubectl_commands_ex.md

  - If the kubernetes namespace is not specified then it is assumed to be the **default** namespace

 ### Exercise 1 - Pod lifecycle
- - Create a new pod with the nginx Docker image.
+ - Create a new **Pod** with the nginx Docker image.
- - Verify the number of pods available in the default namespace ?
+ - Verify the number of pods available in the default namespace.
  - What is the STATUS and the READY state of the Pod ?
  - What is the meaning of `1/1` in the READY state column ?
  - Verify the detailed (describe) information of the pod.